tfroescher/orchide-builder/README.md

      ```
     within the repository root folder

-### Configure galaxy authentication tokens if required
+### Configure a galaxy authentication token if required

 If you would like to consume collections from
-https://console.redhat.com you need to provide a token for pulling.
+https://console.redhat.com/ansible/automation-hub you need to provide
+a token.

 add the following to `ansible.cfg` in this directory: